bfopengradient/House-prices-and-the-RBA/README.md

 There is nothing surprising about the result other than a curiosity around size of the coefficient.

-Data is not testsed for stationarity and was not differenced or lagged in any manner.
+Data is not tested for stationarity and was not differenced or lagged.

 #### Nov 2020.